Professor Dan Klerman

 Phone: (213) 740-7973

 Fax: (213) 740-5502

 Note that Chris Emerson is not a law student.
 He is a full-time USC employee.
 In some places, he might be called a secretary.

 I plan to assign short, graded writing assignments for each class.
 These assignments serve three very important functions.
 (1) Writing helps you think more clearly.
 (2) These writing assignments are good practice for exams.
 (3) These writing assignments are good practice for the writing you will be doing in your legal careers.

 These writing assignments will be short.
 You will be responsible for roughly one question per class.
 Sometimes you will be responsible for two or three questions.
 Sometimes you will be reponsible for zero questions.
 If you have written one, thoughtful, single-spaced page (with reasonable font and margins), you may stop and receive full credit, even if you have not fully answered the assigned question or questions.
 If you answer the assigned question(s) thoughtfully in less than one pages, that is also fine.
-You are also free to write more than one pages.
+You are also free to write more than one page.
 In fact, I encourage you to write more than one page, if you think you need more than one page to throroughly answer the assigned question(s), although that will rarely be necessary.
 However, if you are pressed for time, you may stop when you have written one page.
 That is, you are required to either (a) answer the question(s) thoughtfully (whether that takes less than one page or more than two page), or (b) write at least one thoughtful page (even if you don't fully answer the question(s)).
 I don't expect polished prose.
 I just want to ensure that you are thinking carefully about the issues.

 When you submit your writing assignments, please use the following format for the document name:

 [Last name][First name][Group number][Number of class for which assignment is due][Short description of assignment]